Density Spectra of Topological Groups: Proof of Theorem A

-We are now ready to prove the Main Theorem.
+We are now in a position to complete the proof of the Main Theorem.

-The argument relies on structural results for compact groups, all of which can be found in \cite[Ch.~9]{HM}.
-Throughout, let $G$ be an infinite compact group, and let $G_0$ denote the connected component of the identity.
+The argument relies heavily on the structure theory of compact groups, the details of which can be found in \cite[Ch.~9]{HM}.
+Throughout this subsection, let $G$ be an infinite compact group, and let $G_0$ denote the connected component of the identity in $G$.